 Evolving Dynamics in Public Opinion: Polling Trust, Partisan Cooperation, and Election Skepticism

-The apparent failures of pre-election polls have cast doubt on Americans’ faith in public opinion research.
-In an expert survey of 163 AAPOR members, an overwhelming majority attributed a decline in polling trust to 2016 errors, while opinions were more divided on whether distrust depressed response rates in 2020.
-Reflecting these concerns, over 30% of experts reported omitting political questions from their instruments to avoid alienating participants.
-Although scholars last benchmarked national trust in polls and other polling related attitudes over a decade ago (Kim et al., 2011), contemporary evidence has been scarce.
-This paper updates our understanding by examining five data sources over multiple decades to chart aggregate trust in polling and identify predictors of skepticism.
+The apparent “failures” of recent pre-election polls and election forecasts have resulted in prominent political voices casting doubt on polls and speculating that public trust in polling has decreased, particularly among Republicans.
+The degree to which experts subscribe to this narrative is unknown, and contemporary evidence on public and subgroup trust in polling has been scarce.
+This paper updates our understanding of both experts and the public by examining an original expert survey as well as five public opinion surveys spanning multiple decades.
 While aggregate trust has remained stable since the early 2010s, older individuals, Republican partisans, and conservatives consistently report lower trust.
 Additionally, I find no association between polling trust and whether citizens participated in the 2022 primary and general elections.
 These results underscore the value of routinely benchmarked attitudinal metrics in the public and reveal recent partisan cleavages in polling trust.
-Furthermore, I demonstrate that distrust in polling does not translate to depressed electoral participation, even amid heightened scrutiny towards polling by political elites and the media.

 Chapter 3: Evaluating the Role of AI in Correcting Election Misinformation